tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/06-Stu_ERC20Mintable_Token_Design.md

 ### 6. Students Do: ERC20 Mintable Token Design (10 min)

-In this activity, students will build a mintable ERC20token and prepare it for a crowdsale.
+In this activity, students will build a mintable ERC20 token and prepare it for a crowdsale.

 **Instructions:**